Pregnancy Care

 Eating Right

-The weight you gained throughout pregnancy aids in ensuring that you have adequate nutrients for breastfeeding.
-However, you must continue to eat a healthy diet after giving birth.
+The weight that you gained during pregnancy helps make sure you have enough nutrition for breastfeeding.
+However, you need to continue to eat a healthy diet after delivery.

 • Avoid high-fat snacks